 When your flood risk rises, the best thing you can do is to prepare a flood kit.
 Start with a small rucksack.

-You’ll need a torch, warm and waterproof clothing, water, food, medication, toys for children and pets, rubber gloves and wellingtons.
+You’ll need a torch, warm and waterproof clothing, water, food, medication, toys for children and pets, rubber gloves and Wellington boots.

 While this might seem like obvious advice, you’re likely to panic if you experience flooding.
-Having a clear plan will help you to calm down and make better decisions.
+Having a clear home flood protection plan will help you to remain calm and make better decisions.

 We have two major flood protection methods: Resistance and Resilience.
-Ideally, you would fit your property with some of each method.
+Your home flood protection plan should include fitting your property with some of each method.
 By using both methods in your property, you ensure your home is better protected.

 Flood resistance aims to prevent water from getting into buildings.
 The most common ideas include: